Location: Uvs, Mongolia

 Room and Board Arrangements

-We will live in tents and gers (or yurts -- Mongolian traditional tent houses) amongst local nomads who visit the archaeological field camp on a daily basis.
+We will stay in a school with beds/bunk beds in a local town surrounded by mobile pastoralist campsites.
 Participants on the project have many opportunities to meet local nomads and visit them in their gers.
-Participants must bring their own camp gear and supplies.
+Participants must bring their own sleeping bag.
 Hired cooks will be responsible for buying and preparing all of the food consumed and cleaning up following meals.

 Houle, Jean-Luc.
 2009.
 ‘Socially Integrative Facilities’ and the Emergence of Societal Complexity on the Mongolian Steppe.
 In Monuments, Metals and Mobility: Trajectories of Complexity in the Late Prehistory of the Eurasian Steppe, edited by Bryan K. Hanks, and K. M. Linduff.
 Cambridge University Press.